 Police and courts can order the impoundment or immobilisation of motor vehicles for a variety of offences, apart from hoon driving.
 Repeat offenders may forfeit their vehicles.
 Offenders nay seek exemption on exceptional hardship grounds.
 Magistrates can order hoon drivers to undergo a safe driving program.

 This power was initially introduced to seize motor vehicles of young drivers convicted of “hoon” offences (that is, driving erratically or speeding in suburban streets).
-It has now been extended to large number of offences, including, in the 2014 Act, to first offenders with a BAC of 0.1 or higher.
+It has now been extended to large number of offences, including in the RS Act, to first offenders with a BAC of 0.1 or higher.

-Police and courts can make orders for impoundment, immobilisation and forfeiture of motor vehicles belonging to drivers who are convicted of certain serious driving offences.
+Police and courts can impound, immobilise and forfeit motor vehicles belonging to drivers who are convicted of certain serious driving offences.
 There are two tiers of offences that carry a penalty of motor vehicle seizure.
+First-tier offences include:

 Second-tier offences include:

-Drivers who commit the above driving offences can be dealt with by police or by the Magistrates’ Court as follows:
+Drivers who commit the above driving offences can be dealt with by police or by the Magistrates’ Court:

 A driver who has committed a tier-one or tier-two offence (where the driver has, within six years of committing a tier-two offence, committed one or more relevant offence) must have their car immobilised for a minimum period of 45 days, and up to three months (s 84S).